While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

 Man of Steel

-Rotten Tomatoes Critics Score: 55% Audience Score: 75%
+Rotten Tomatoes Critics Score: 55 percent Audience Score: 75 percent

 Budget: $225,000,000 (estimated)